Double Vision by Steve Gore

 Cons

-• May require advanced sleight of hand for some versions
+• May require some advanced sleight of hand skills, challenging for newcomers

 Effect